 Recent developments show that equality only goes so far and that when people do not wear what’s considered acceptable by the majority they can be excluded.
 The new legislation is likely to lead to an increase in hate speech and attacks on Muslims.
 Legitimisation of discrimination against Muslims by government and parliaments is, surely, a green light for the promotion of racism among the public.
 More attacks on Muslims in Scandinavia by a small group of violent racists is likely to follow.
 There can be no doubt that this has trend been initiated by the radical right in Scandinavia, which consistently stresses the importance of equal rights for women.
 The new legislation will limit a few Muslim women’s right to education, and therefore should be seen as discriminatory against Muslims, and women in particular.
 A few hundred women in Norway and Denmark now have their very own legislation which will exclude them from education in countries that pride themselves on equality and inclusion.

-Dr Mette Wiggenisa Senior Fellow with CARR, and is an expert on the Radical Right and Welfare Chauvinism in Scandinavia.
-See her profile at:
+Dr Mette Wiggen is a Senior Fellow at CARR, and an expert on the radical right and welfare chauvinism in Scandinavia.
+See her profile here.

 ©Mette Wiggen.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).